singnet/ai-dsl/snet-marketplace-space/README.md

 the script and present as well in the subfolder `json`.
 Look for

 ```
+json/ORG.json
 json/ORG.SERVICE.json
 ```

 where `ORG` and `SERVICE` represent the organization and service respective identifiers.

+The JSON files are not timestamped, but they should have been produced at the same time as the MeTTa file, which is timestamped.

 ## Docker